 Don’t neglect your fruits and veggies.
 Nature’s treats all year through!

 Family baking.
 My children selected some seasonal cookie cutters from the dollar store for us to bake with.
-Home baked goodies to allow you to control what ingredients and the amount that gets into the bowl (i.e. brown instead of white sugar, whole wheat instead of white flour, etc.).
+Home-baked goodies allow you to control what ingredients and the amount that gets into the bowl (i.e. brown instead of white sugar, whole wheat instead of white flour, etc.).
 Their aunt surprised them this Christmas with personalized aprons – making them official junior chefs!